What to Expect When You Visit

 With the above in mind, let us now walk you through a worship service of the Oak Hill congregation.

+We have moved into our new building which opened in 2021.
 When you come in, please make yourself at home; sit where and with whom you please.
 Please be sure and let us know if you need help with anything at all.

 One of the unique things about us and most other churches of Christ is that the music is sung “a cappella.”
 That is, we sing without the accompaniment of musical instruments.
 Why do we do this?
 Scripture teaches that in New Testament worship instrumental music was not used, only vocal music.
 The New Testament churches apparently did not use instrumental music and who better to emulate than the very people that walked with and learned from Jesus, the head of the church?
 We hope you will find our singing meaningful and joyful to be a part of.

 We provide song books at each seat for you to use and follow along.

 Lord’s Supper (Communion)

 If you visit on a Sunday morning, the Lord’s Supper will be included in the worship service.
 The reason for this is our desire to follow a New Testament pattern.
 The first century church is noted to have celebrated this observance on the first day of the week.
 And since the first day of the week is Sunday, every Sunday we remember the sacrifice of Jesus just as scripture instructs.
 First century historians also tell us that in the early centuries the Lord’s Supper was an every Sunday commemoration.
 Again, is there not a better example than those who were instructed by the Master?

 At some time during the Sunday morning service a collection will be taken up.
 Scripture also teaches us that Christian giving is a command of the church so we gladly give from our hearts each first day of the week.